klin059/Auckland_traffic_analysis/README.md

 2015-11-04 to 2019-04-09 and the fields are explained on the website.
 File `traffic-counts-to-march-2018-2019.csv` contains data from 1958-10-01 to 2018-11-16, however the fields are different from the other file and were not explained.
 The two files were merged by a common traffic measure: `7-day average traffic count`(ADT) along with the coordinates and the road name.
 We transfer the coordinates from NZTM to latitudes and longitudes since they are easier to work with python mapping packages (e.g. folium or mapbox).
-Highway data were removed since the they are quite sparse and have a much higher traffic volume than the majority of road data.
 Details on data cleaning and merging can be found at [1_data_cleaning.ipynb](1_data_cleaning.ipynb).

 ## Exploratory analysis
 In this analysis we use ADT as the representitive measure of traffic volume since ADT is one of the common fields in both files.
 We note that from the initial exploratory analysis of file `traffic-counts-to-march-2018-2019.csv`, we found all other traffic volume measures are highly correlated with ADT, so ADT is likely to be a good representative measure for traffic volume, at least for years 2018 and 2019.